drshahizan/dataset/mongodb/03-movie/readme.md

 Don't forget to hit the :star: if you like this repo.

-# Analytics Dataset
+# Mflix Dataset

-The analytics database contains three collections for a typical finanacial services application.
-It has customers, accounts, and transactions.
+The database contains data on movies and movie theaters.
+The database also contains collections for certain metadata, including users and comments on specific movies.

 | Collection Name | Description                                |
 |-----------------|--------------------------------------------|